 What is Included in As-Built Drawings?

 As mentioned above, As-Built information is needed for any future development on the same or nearby locations; therefore it is very important to develop As-Built drawings with accurate details.
-Following are the key items that are recommended to include within As-Built Package:
+Following are the key items that are recommended to include within the As-Built Package:

 - Location Plan and Access to site from the major road network